Foundations Module 3 · Command Line Basics

 cp original.txt backup.txt

 This creates a copy of original.txt named backup.txt.
-The original stays untouched.
+The original stays untouched — just like photocopying a document.

 Terminal window